b4bass/Classic-Launcher-Apple-Silicon/README.md

 # Classic-Launcher-Apple-Silicon

-Extract the repository content into your  Classic_1.14.0.40618_macOS directory
+Place the downloaded repository ZIP file into your Game directory, alongside the Data and classic_era folders.
+Then extract the ZIP into a new folder in that location.

-> unzip -d Classic-Launcher-Apple-Silicon-main.zip ./custom_launcher
+> unzip -d Classic-Launcher-Apple-Silicon-main.zip custom_launcher
 >
 >cd custom_launcher/
 >